Writing an Abstract to Target Researchers

 - Are there any specific content or organization rules that apply?

-There are of course other rules to consider when composing a research abstract.
+There are of course other rules to consider when composing a research paper abstract.
 But if you follow the stated rules the first time you submit your manuscript, you can avoid your work being thrown in the “circular file” right off the bat.

 Identify your target readership